ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 # Jour Fixe Proposal to introduce a centralizes UI-Framework for ILIAS.

+## Basics

-Rules in this proposal are formulated according to [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
+* Rules in this proposal are formulated according to [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-## Basic
+* Goals of this proposal and the rules herein are as such:
+    * Spawn a reliable and controlled process to introduce new components in the UI of ILIAS.
+    * The process should result in guidelines as little as possible and result in machine verifiable rules as much as possible.
+    * The creation of a centralized UI framework for ILIAS where everyone can contribute and that offers a coherent surface for its users.

 ## Processes